Quantum Geometry and the Hidden Scales in Materials: Where to find the quantum metric?

-The finite-$q$ overlaps that appear in projected density are fundamentally different from infinitesimal-$q$ overlaps that appear in projected position operator and the quantum geometric tensor \cite{Antebi2024}.
-As a result, while it all too common to find quantum geometric effects in projected interactions from form-factors, it is incredibly difficult to identify an observable that isolates the quantum geometric tensor.
-On dimensional grounds, such an observable must incorporate an additional length scale to account for the extra factor of $q$ that relates the projected density and position operators, $\bar{\rho}_q \approx 1 + i q_\mu\cdot \bar{r}_\mu$.
+A central conceptual point is that projected interactions depend on the form-factor structure at all $q$.
+This differs fundamentally from the small-$q$ overlaps that define the projected position operator and the quantum geometric tensor \cite{Antebi2024}.
+Because interactions probe higher moments of the dipole operator, isolating contributions that depend only on the small-$q$ geometric tensor is generally difficult.
+By dimensional analysis, any observable depending solely on the quantum metric must introduce an additional length scale to compensate for the extra factor of $q$ relating projected density to projected position.

-The $f$-sum rule, defined in Eq.~\eqref{eq:sumRule-eta} with $\eta = 1$, is one such observable with the right dimensions \cite{verma2024instantaneous}.
-However, as noted in the previous section, the sum rule carries energetic pre-factors that make it different from the quantum metric.
-This is where interactions can come into play and replace the pre-factors with an interaction energy scale.
-While this argument is purely based on dimensional grounds, it is the working principle in flat-band superconductors.

-A flat-band superconductor with attractive Hubbard interactions, $V_q = -U$, and the uniform pairing condition \cite{torma2022} is described by the Hamiltonian $H = -U\sum_q \bar{\rho}_q \bar{\rho}_{-q}$ \cite{Herzog2022a}.
-The low-energy $f$-sum rule is highly sensitive to the quantum geometry of the non-interacting bands \cite{Verma2021, mao2023}.
-In gapped BCS superconductors at $T=0$, it is directly related to the superfluid stiffness \cite{Zhang.Scalapino.1993}, which, within the mean-field approximation \cite{Julku2016}, is given by $D_s \sim n_{\rm 2D} U\ell_g^2$ where $n_{\rm 2D}$ is the charge density and $\ell_g^2$ is given by the trace of the quantum metric ${\rm tr}[g]$.
-Since the superfluid stiffness determines the effective mass of Cooper pairs, the geometric scale renormalizes the Cooper pair mass as $\hbar^2/m_{\rm eff} \sim U \ell_g^2$ \cite{Torma2018}.

-Other than the sum rule and superfluid stiffness, several other observables, including coherence length, have been shown to exhibit quantum geometric corrections in a Landau-Ginzburg theory \cite{Chen2024}.
-Although this framework of mass renormalization has been extensively applied to TBG \cite{hu2019, XiePRL2020, JulkuPRB2020}, it is not limited to attractive interactions or superconducting ground states.
-Similar effects appear in systems with repulsive interactions, where the ground state includes excitons \cite{Xu2022, rossi2021quantum, Fertig1989, Verma2024}.

-The insights from TBG are now being extended to transition metal dichalcogenide (TMD) heterostructures, which exhibit a wide range of phenomena, including superconductivity \cite{Guo2024}, fractional quantum Hall phases \cite{Cai2023, Zeng2023, Park2023, Xu2023}, quantum anomalous Hall effects \cite{Li2021a}, generalized Wigner crystals \cite{Regan2020, Li2021}, and various other correlated phases \cite{Wang2020, Tang2020, Xu2022a, Anderson2023, Xu2020}.
-While form factors in projected densities are crucial for accurately modeling interactions \cite{verma2025local}, a comprehensive discussion of this growing body of work is beyond the scope of this review.
-For broader coverage of the field, we refer readers to \cite{Yu2024QuantumGeometry}.